sch1eiden/senior-project/README.md

 3.1 For VS Code, you have to install extension as a list below

-ESLint
+- ESLint
-Flow Language Support
+- Flow Language Support
-JavaScript (ES6) Code Snippet
+- JavaScript (ES6) Code Snippet
-JS Index
+- JS Index
-npm
+- npm
-npm intellisense
+- npm intellisense
-Path Intellisense
+- Path Intellisense
-Project Manager
+- Project Manager
-Python
-TODO Highlight
+- TODO Highlight
-TSLint

-For first time setup
+## For first time setup
-For Frontend

-Open Visual Studio Code, Open new Terminal on terminal tab, then run command 'cd webapp/frontend' run this command in Terminal "npm install"
+1. Open Visual Studio Code, open new Terminal on terminal tab, then run command 'cd webapp/frontend'
+2. run this command in Terminal "npm install"
-Test by run this command "npm start"
+3. Test by run this command "npm start"